celestinhermez/sparkify_customer_churn/README.md

 Sparkify is an imaginary music app company, and we use a small subset of their log data to try and predict churn.
-More context on this analysis and interpretation of the results can be found in this blog post on Medium (link).
+More context on this analysis and interpretation of the results can be found in [this blog post on Medium](https://medium.com/@celestinhermez/predicting-customer-churn-with-spark-4d093907b2dc).

 ## File Structure